mat02/python-package-template/README.rst

 * Testing setup with ``py.test``
 * Future-proof use of Pipfile_ as opposed to requirements.txt [see pipenv_]
-* Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test
 * Sphinx_ docs: Documentation ready for generation and hosting on `GitHub Pages`_
 * Bumpversion_: Pre-configured version bumping with a single command
 * Fabric_ for task automation
-* Optional command line interface with Click_
+* Command line interface with Click_

 Quickstart
 ----------

-Install the latest `Cookiecutter`_ if you haven't installed it yet.
+Install the latest `Cookiecutter`_ and `pipenv`_ if you haven't installed them yet.

 .. code-block:: bash

-    brew install cookiecutter
+    brew install cookiecutter pipenv

 Generate a Python package project